List of Darkwing Duck characters: Eggmen

-Other
+Other villains

 Taurus Bulba

-Taurus Bulba (voiced by Tim Curry, James Monroe Iglehart in the 2017 DuckTales reboot) is a ruthless and dangerous bull criminal mastermind and supervillain.
+Taurus Bulba (voiced by Tim Curry in the original series, James Monroe Iglehart in the 2017 DuckTales reboot) is a ruthless and dangerous bull criminal mastermind and supervillain.
 He is arguably one of Darkwing's most dangerous enemies.
 Despite initially not having superpowers, Bulba prides himself on his intellect as well as his superior physical strength and endurance.
 In the two-part pilot, "Darkly Dawns the Duck", he orders his underlings to glean information from Professor Waddlemeyer, only for them to kill the scientist when he refused to talk.
 As a result, Bulba comes into conflict with Darkwing and becomes the hero's first major enemy.

 After attempting to kill Darkwing along with himself in an explosion at Canard Tower and being presumed dead, F.O.W.L. revived Bulba as a cyborg to work for them.
-However, the crime boss refuses and attacks the organization's personnel before seeking revenge on Darkwing, only to be defeated once more.
+However, the crime boss refuses and attacks the organization's personnel, becoming their enemy, ruthlessly worse than Darkwing Duck, before seeking revenge on him, only to be defeated once more.

 In the comic story "The Duck Knight Returns", Bulba secretly establishes the company Quackwerks and launches a corporate takeover of St. Canard, maintaining control of the city for a year before he is eventually exposed and defeated a third time.

 His name is a reference to Nikolai Gogol's hero Taras Bulba, and the Latin word for "bull".